-The Blackcoat’s Daughter proves debut filmmaker Osgood 'Oz' Perkins an exciting new talent and foreshadows another banner year for horror cinema.
+The Blackcoat’s Daughter is a supernatural psychological horror film written and directed by Osgood Perkins that proves an exciting new talent that will add to another banner year for horror cinema.
 The film is a typical debut in that its director quotes freely from his favorite genre classics.
-To paraphrase one of its characters, this kind of borrowing amounts to a “conduct expectation,” particularly for the filmmakers behind scary movies.
+To paraphrase one of its characters, this kind of borrowing amounts to a “conduct expectation,”, particularly for the filmmakers behind scary movies.
 Perkins succeeds, however, in both establishing and maintaining an all-encompassing, unrelenting disquiet that’s anything but typical.

 “We Can’t Let you Live Here:” At the prestigious Bramford School, a mid-term break has just begun.
 Following an assembly, eager parents arrive to reunite with their children.
 Gradually, they leave, and happy scenes are replaced by an air of quiet isolation.
 Soon, a more mysterious quality, one that borders on menace, begins to emanate from the cold walls of lonely buildings.
 Only two students remain to observe these changes and feel their chilling effect.
 Kat (Kiernan Shipka), a first-year student, seems easily the more susceptible of the two.
 Without a phone, she’s totally oblivious to her parents’ whereabouts.
 Shipka more than delivers on the promise of her many years as television’s Sally Draper.
 Her bedeviled, enigmatic performance haunts the frame and suggests a special feeling for the rhythms of this genre.
 Kat’s companion, Rose (Lucy Boynton) knows her parents should arrive tomorrow.
 Feeling little fear of her own, she exploits her young peer’s unease with urban legends about devil worship on campus.
 Like Kat, the viewer has seen, heard, and felt enough by this point to wonder if they should take these tales seriously.